 ^^ i personally don’t like Freya, but everyone’s got different shaped breasts and many people i know LOVE their bras.

-I would add Panache to the brand list, they’re so so good.posted almost 5 years ago
+I would add Panache to the brand list, they’re so so good.posted over 5 years ago

 ^^ yeah, I’ve learned about the trapeze tops the hard way too :) I didn’t notice until the morning after looking through Facebook pictures.
 I looked pregnant!